isMTv/ram_log/README.md

 # ram_log
 Moves /var/log to tmpfs.
 Works with systemd.

-* When creating a log template, a folder and file structure is created with all rights preserved, but at the same time, will not be copied the file data.
+* When creating a log template, a directory and file structure is created with all rights preserved, but at the same time, will not be copied the file data.
 * The logs template will be created in /var/tmp/log.hdd after reboot or shutdown.
 * After /var/log is mounted in tmpfs, the contents of log.the hdd will be copied to /var/log.